emteknetnz/emt-module-standardiser/README.md

 ## Adding new scripts

-Simply add new scripts to either `scripts/cms-any` or `scripts/cms-<version>` and they will be run when the tool is run.
+Simply add new scripts to either `scripts/cms-any` or `scripts/cms-<version>` and they will be automatically picked up and run when the tool is run.

-Ensure that new scripts have the following:
+Follow these guidelines when writing scripts:
-- wrapped in an anonymous function that calls itself to ensure that variables are not shared between scripts
+- Wrap scripts in an anonymous function that calls itself to ensure that variables are not shared between scripts
-- add `global $MODULE_DIR;` at the top of the script if you need to read any existing files in the module. `$MODULE_DIR` is a global variable that is set to the path of the module currently being processed
+- Add `global $MODULE_DIR;` at the top of the script if you need to read any existing files in the module.
+  `$MODULE_DIR` is a global variable that is set to the path of the module currently being processed
-- use functions available at the top of `funcs.php` such as `writeTemplateFileIfNotExists()` so that console output is consistent
+- Use functions in `funcs_scripts.php` such as `writeTemplateFileIfNotExists()` so that console output is consistent
+- Do not use functions in `funcs_utils.php` as they are not intended to be used in scripts

 ## Updating the tool when a new major version of CMS is updated